Denver Storm Damage Insurance Claims — Complete Guide for Homeowner

 What should I do if a contractor knocks on my door after a Denver hail storm?

-Ask for their Colorado contractor license number (verify at Colorado DORA), confirm they have a permanent Denver Metro office, and do not sign anything before seeing documented inspection findings from your specific property.
-Remember: Colorado law gives you a 72-hour right to cancel any roofing contract signed as a result of a post-storm door-to-door solicitation.
+Ask for their Colorado contractor license number — verify at dora.colorado.gov.
+Confirm they have a permanent Denver Metro office.
+Do not sign anything before seeing documented inspection findings from your specific property.
+Colorado law gives you a 72-hour right to cancel any roofing contract signed as a result of a post-storm door-to-door solicitation.
 Any contractor requiring a same-day signature before showing you inspection findings is a red flag.
+Any contractor offering to cover your deductible is violating Colorado law.

-Storm damage insurance claims in Denver do not have to be confusing.
-A free professional inspection establishes what the damage actually is, gives you the documentation foundation the process requires, and lets you make the decision to file — or not — with complete information.
-Precision Exteriors handles every step from inspection through supplement documentation and completion paperwork.
+Free inspection — no obligation.
+A professional inspection establishes what the damage actually is, gives you the documentation foundation the process requires, and lets you decide whether to file with complete information.
 No pressure.
 No deductible schemes.
 No out-of-state storm chasers.